 Barcelona inspired the stormtroopers

 Do you know why the taxis in the city are black and yellow?
-According to this story, just like about everything in the city, it’s in memory of Gaudi.
+The story says it’s in memory of Gaudi.
 According to Catalan symbolics, black is the color of mourning while the yellow is the color of shame.